starleaf1/softwareseni-nyt-reader/README.md

 * `imageUrl` _string_ The web URL of the article's main image.
 * `url` _string_ The URL to the article on NYT's website.
 * `publishDate` _string_ A string representing publication date of the article, formatted in ISO 8601.
-`reqCompletedAt` _string_ An ISO 8601 string representing the time of request completion.
-Included for peformance measurement purposes.
-`status` _string_ The status of the request operations. `ok` indicates success.

 ### `GET /books/{listName}`
 Returns list of best-selling books.